Runners

 mycompany/backup-toolorpostgres. - Image Tag – for example

-latestor17.5. - Run Command – the command Nodion executes once the container is up.
-Up to 1000 characters.
+latestor17.5. - Run Command – the command Nodion executes once the container is up, wrapped in

 - Timeout – maximum execution time in seconds.
 Anything between 1 second and 24 hours (86400 seconds).
 Defaults to 1 hour.